bogdantimes/google-apps-script-executor/README.md

 Google Apps Script library that rethinks the approach to time-based triggers.
 It allows to have tasks stored externally and executed at any moment you need with down to a minute precision (instead of a standart 15 minutes precision).

-Advanced features give the ability to define your own types of tasks which go far beyond what is possible with the standard Google Apps Script triggers.
+Advanced features give the ability to define your own types of tasks which go far beyond what is possible with the standard Google Apps Script time-based triggers.

 # Install